Electrical safety at home: 37 things you can do to protect your home

 - Make sure all exhaust fans are clean – some appliances, like hobs, have exhaust fans.
 These can get dirty and clogged.
 Keeping them clean will not only keep them energy-efficient, but it also helps to stop them becoming a fire hazard.

 - Be safe with heaters – it might sound like common sense, but keep combustible items away from heaters.
 Portable heaters shouldn't be used near curtains, and should always be on a level, stable surface.

 - Check the fuse – it’s easy to replace a fuse on plugs – but make sure you use the right one for the appliance.
 Using the wrong fuse can cause a cable to overheat, and means the appliance isn’t protected against electrical faults.

 - Avoid knock-off goods – be wary of items purchased outside or imported into the UK, as these don’t always meet national safety standards.
 And definitely avoid counterfeit electrical goods (such as fake-brand hair straighteners), which are a leading cause of electrical shocks and fires.
 This goes for batteries and chargers too.
-Only buy the official branded chargers for your laptop or phone, ideally straight from the manufacturer.
+Try to only buy the official branded chargers for your laptop or phone, ideally straight from the manufacturer

 - Check you’re using the correct wattage – with the advent of energy-saving LED bulbs, this is less of a worry – as they’re less likely to overheat than the old incandescents.
 But using the right wattage of bulb can also prevent electrical problems – so always check first.